Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>If we are in Vim, and want to toggle the colour scheme between light and
+<p> Toggling the colour scheme between light and dark is done with a call to
-dark, we do it with a function.
+another function.
 The function also re-sources the appropriate Tmux colour scheme and updates the THEME variable.
 Once the THEME variable is updated, we call the SetColorScheme function above to change Vim's colours:</p>
 </div>

 {% highlight vim %}